Trudy Erwin: Personal life

-Erwin married Murdo MacKenzie, a sound engineer, for Bing Crosby (radio and albums), NBC, and ABC, at San Juan Capistrano Mission on February 14, 1942.
+Erwin married Murdo F. MacKenzie (1913—1999), a sound engineer, for Bing Crosby (radio and albums), NBC, and ABC, at San Juan Capistrano Mission on February 14, 1942.
 In December 1943, she left the cast of the Kraft Music Hall hosted by Crosby, to have a baby.

 Murdo MacKenzie served as the producer for The Bing Crosby – Rosemary Clooney Show.